Ewing, Georgetown take Big East, NCAA bid with stunning rout - WTMJ

 On the 49th anniversary of the day Georgetown hired John Thompson, the late Hall of Fame coach who transformed the program into a national power and one of the most iconic brands in college basketball history, the Hoyas won their record eighth Big East Tournament title and first since 2007.

-And they did it with a dominant performance at Madison Square Garden reminiscent of Ewing’s playing days with Georgetown.
+His team won with a dominant performance inside Madison Square Garden reminiscent of now-Coach Ewing’s playing days at Georgetown.

 The Hoyas (13-12) closed the first half on a 23-2 run that put them up 18 at the break against second-seeded Creighton (20-8).
 Then they picked right up early in the second half with a 16-3 spurt.
 Chudier Bile knocked down a 3-pointer — holding the follow through for a beat — with 14:58 left that made it 52-21.